 Why you need this coverage in your catering insurance

 Perhaps a client consumed tainted food, got sick and now qualifies for monetary compensation or maybe you had to throw out your stock due to a broken refrigerator.
 Either way, the cost of replacing your produce and food and even your lost revenue can be covered with a contamination and spoilage endorsement.
+Unlike products liability for a company that manufactures nutracueticals, food spoilage coverage focuses on your own product going bad and not the effect that product has on someone else, like an allergic reaction.
 No catering insurance policy is complete without this niche coverage.

 Under a commercial general liability policy, bodily injury and property damage are both covered.
 Bodily injury typically is defined as an injury, sickness or disease.
 Property damage refers to the physical injury to tangible property including all resulting loss of use of that property or the loss of use of tangible property that is not physically injured.
 Food spoilage and equipment malfunction would be covered under a property claim.
 For the specifics of your current policy you should contact your insurance provider, and ask if you qualify.